Parable of the Talents (novel)

 Parable of the Talents is a science fiction novel by the American writer Octavia E. Butler, published in 1998.
 It is the second in a series of two, a sequel to Parable of the Sower.
 It won the Nebula Award for Best Novel.

 Plot

 Parable of the Talents is told from the points of view of Lauren Oya Olamina, her daughter Larkin Olamina/Asha Vere, and Lauren's husband Taylor Franklin Bankole.
 The novel consists of journal entries by Lauren and Bankole and passages by Asha Vere.
-In 2032, five years after the events of the previous novel Parable of the Sower, Lauren has founded a new community called Acorn centered around her religion, Earthseed, which is predicated on the belief that humanity's destiny is to travel beyond Earth and live on other planets in order for humanity to reach adulthood.
+In 2032, five years after the events of the previous novel Parable of the Sower, Lauren has founded a new community called Acorn, located in the hills of Cape Mendocino.
+The community is centered around her religion, Earthseed, which is predicated on the belief that humanity's destiny is to travel beyond Earth and live on other planets in order for humanity to reach adulthood.

 The novel is set against the backdrop of a dystopian United States that has come under the grip of a Christian fundamentalist denomination called "Christian America" led by President Andrew Steele Jarret.
 Seeking to restore American power and prestige, and using the slogan "Make America Great Again", Jarret embarks on a crusade to cleanse America of non-Christian faiths.
 Slavery has resurfaced with advanced "shock collars" being used to control slaves.
 Virtual reality headsets known as "Dreamasks" are also popular since they enable wearers to escape their harsh reality.

 During the course of the novel, Acorn is attacked and taken over by Christian American "Crusaders" and turned into a re-education camp.
-For the next year and a half, Lauren and the other adults are enslaved and forced to wear "shock collars".
+For the next year and a half, Lauren and the other adults are enslaved and forced to wear "slave collars".
 Their Christian American captors exploit them as forced labor under the pretext of "reforming" them.
 Lauren and several of the women are also regularly raped by their captors, who regard them as "heathen".
 In 2035, Lauren and her followers eventually rebel and kill their captors.
 To avoid retribution, they are forced to disperse into hiding.
 By 2036, President Jarret is defeated after a single term due to public dissatisfaction with the "Alaska-Canada War" and revelations of his role in witch burnings.